 Here the score S_A (S_B) is either the F1 score or the negation of the mean squared error, such that the higher scores are always better.
 Intuitively, $norm{AB}$ measures how much better system A performs over system B. Note, that this normalized score is biased; the best possible score is 1 but the worst can be go to $-\infty$.
 We decided to use it as it DARPA's main measure, but refrain from interpreting absolute values.
 In addition to normalized scores, we also use relative ranks to compare different systems.
 For example, if system A gets a F1 score of 0.8 and system B a score of 0.9, the rank is 1 and 2 for system B and A respectively.
-Here absolute values are more meaningful, thus we will use relative ranks, as well as discretized scores (as in Figure 5) to compare between different implementations.
-Finally, we report an alternative unbiased metrics and raw scores in Section A.3 & A.4.
+Here absolute values are more meaningful, thus we will use relative ranks, as well as discretized scores (as in Figure 8-2) to compare between different implementations.
+Finally, we report an alternative unbiased metrics in Chapter 8.4.3.